 Binette said the university’s Student Care Services department has reached out to those who are quarantined to ask if they need help with getting food or other services during their quarantine period.

-Campus leaders, including UCF President Dr. Alexander Cartwright, held virtual meetings Saturday with each of the four student Greek Leadership Councils about the importance of all students following the school’s COVID-19 protocols and about ways the university can support the leadership councils in their efforts to do so.
+Previously, campus leaders, including UCF President Dr. Alexander Cartwright, held virtual meetings with each of the four student Greek Leadership Councils about the importance of all students following the school’s COVID-19 protocols and about ways the university can support the leadership councils in their efforts to do so.

-In a letter sent Saturday to UCF’s Greek community, Vice President of Student Development and Enrollment Services Dr. Maribeth Ehasz said campus officials have been made aware of social events put on by Greek organizations “that increase the risk of spreading COVID-19 to other UCF community members, friends or family members” and have the potential to be “super spreader events."
+In a letter sent earlier this month to UCF’s Greek community, Vice President of Student Development and Enrollment Services Dr. Maribeth Ehasz said campus officials have been made aware of social events put on by Greek organizations “that increase the risk of spreading COVID-19 to other UCF community members, friends or family members” and have the potential to be “super spreader events."

 Ehasz said chapters' futures on campus rely on their members' commitment to following the COVID-19 protocols and guidelines laid out by the university.